brian-stoker/stoked/packages/cli/test/README.md

 ```
 test/e2e/
   ├── cli.spec.ts        # Tests for general CLI functionality
-  └── jsdocs.spec.ts     # Tests for the JSDoc command
+  └── docs.spec.ts     # Tests for the JSDoc command
 ```

 E2E tests use Playwright to run the CLI application and verify its behavior.